List of A Series of Unfortunate Events characters: Arthur Poe

 Arthur Poe is a banker at Mulctuary Money Management in charge of the Baudelaire and Quagmire fortunes and the Baudelaire orphans' guardianship.
 He is distinguished by a congenital cough, purblind demeanour, and general inefficacy in caring for the Baudelaire and Quagmire children.
 Poe is the first to bring the news of Bertrand and Beatrice's death to the Baudelaire children who were at Briny Beach.
 As executor of the Baudelaire estate, he interprets the will's instructions that the children "be raised in the most convenient way possible", meaning they should remain within the city limits, and arranges for their distant relative Count Olaf to take custody.
 When the Baudelaires contact Poe at Mulctuary Money Management to report Olaf's abuse, the banker points out that Olaf is acting in loco parentis, and can raise them as he sees fit.
 However, when Olaf traps Sunny in a birdcage and attempts to force Violet to marry him during the play while exposing his plot, Poe invokes citizen's arrest just prior to Count Olaf's escape.

-Since then, Arthur Poe tries to find a suitable guardian to watch over the kids.
-He is not a very big help to the Baudelaire orphans.
-The Baudelaires are unable to contact him after the events of The Vile Village although Poe is one of the few people to maintain the Baudelaires' innocence.
+Since then, Arthur Poe tries to find a suitable guardian to watch over the kids although is often quite unhelpful.
+The Baudelaires are unable to contact him after the events of The Vile Village.
+However, Poe is one of the few people to maintain the Baudelaires' innocence.

-In The Grim Grotto, the Baudelaires appear on Briny Beach and run into Mr. Poe again.
-He offers to help the Baudelaires prove their innocence only for them to get into a taxi that Kit Snicket was in.

-In The Penultimate Peril, Arthur Poe was staying at the Hotel Denouement.
-He came out of his hotel room during Count Olaf's confrontation with Dewey Denouement.
-Count Olaf being surprised by Arthur Poe's appearance resulted in the accident where Dewey Denouement was killed by the harpoon gun.
-During the trial of the Baudelaires and Count Olaf, Mr. Poe submitted some financial records as evidence.
-When Mrs. Bass claimed that the Baudelaires robbed banks, Mr. Poe quoted "Who said that?"
-When the hotel was burned down, Mr. Poe was last seen on the third floor as he states that he is still in charge of the affairs of the Baudelaire family as the elevator closes on him.
-Lemony Snicket says "it wasn't Mr. Poe's destiny to be killed by a harpoon gun, at least not this evening in particular."
-This means that Mr. Poe may be killed on another occasion by a harpoon gun and may suggest that he survived the Hotel Denouement fire.